BijoySingh/Floating-Bubble-Library-Android/README.md

         // Does the bubble attract towards the walls .physicsEnabled(true)

-        // The color of the triangable and background of the layout .expandableColor(Color.WHITE)
+        // The color of background of the layout .expandableColor(Color.WHITE)

+        // The color of the triangular layout .triangleColor(Color.WHITE)

         // Horizontal gravity of the bubble when expanded .gravity(Gravity.END)